moby/moby/docs/swarm/menu.md

 <![end-metadata]-->

-## Use Docker Swarm to create and manage clusters of Docker Engine called Swarms
+## Use Docker Engine to create and manage a swarm

 This section contains the following topics: